Herwald Ramsbotham, 1st Viscount Soulbury: President of the Board of Education

 Ramsbotham entered the Cabinet (but not the small inner War Cabinet) in April 1940 as President of the Board of Education.
 He remained in this office after Winston Churchill became Prime Minister in May 1940.
 In June 1940 Cardinal Arthur Hinsley, leader of the English Catholic Church, led a deputation to Ramsbotham to demand financial support for Catholic schools.
 Ramsbotham acknowledged that in principle the Catholic schools needed help but made no firm commitment, and stressed that greater state control over their schools, which the Catholic hierarchy did not want, would be the quid pro quo.

 Ramsbotham spoke to the Lancashire NUT in Morecambe (reported in The Times on 17 March 1941).
 He wanted the school leaving age raised from 14 to 15, and thereafter to 16, as soon as possible, and day continuation classes up to the age of 18 (classes of this kind had been proposed in the 1918 Fisher Act and in subsequent reform proposals, but had not been implemented due to cost constraints - the same was true of the raising of the leaving age).
 All depended on how quickly schools could be repaired (both from war damage, and the previous poor state of many church schools), which would mean competing with housing for building priorities.

-Ramsbotham's department produced a set of proposals for reform, called “The Green Book” after its cover, in June 1941.
-The Green Book was supposedly confidential but was widely distributed among opinion formers, as Lester Smith put it, “in a blaze of secrecy”, and was later used as the basis for talks with Local Education Authorities (LEAs) and teaching unions.
-Paragraph 137 proposed compensating for greater state control of church schools by partially lifting the 1870 Forster Act's ban on denominational instruction in state schools, to allow such teaching from the age of 11.
+Ramsbotham's department produced a set of proposals for reform, called "The Green Book" after its cover, in June 1941.
+The Green Book was supposedly confidential but was widely distributed among opinion formers, as Lester Smith put it, “in a blaze of secrecy”, and was later used as the basis for talks with local education authorities (LEAs) and teaching unions.
+Paragraph 137 proposed compensating for greater state control of church schools by partially lifting the Elementary Education Act 1870's ban on denominational instruction in state schools, to allow such teaching from the age of 11.
 Paradoxically this was not good enough for the churches, as the proposal for separate state schools from the age of 11 would reduce their control over children aged 11–14, who up until that time had been educated in church schools.
 R. A. Butler later wrote in his memoirs that the Green Book failed on the issue of denominational teaching in state schools.
 The Roman Catholic hierarchy rejected the Green Book out of hand.
 The Green Book was soon overshadowed by the Five Points, the Protestant Churches' proposals on Religious Education in state schools which had been issued in February.

 Although many of Ramsbotham's proposals would later be incorporated into Butler's 1944 Act, Churchill nursed memories of the controversy over the 1902 Act and did not favour major education reform at this stage.
 He used the March speech as an excuse to remove him – he was succeeded by Butler in July 1941 and sent to the House of Lords as a viscount.